early-riser18/anki_card_GenAI/README.md

 1. Review each card by first being presented the full (new) sentence with the word highlighted.
 2. Or listen to the audio of the sentence first, and see the pronunciation of the word being reviewed.
 Leaving that person to guess what the meaning of the word is.

-## Some considerations
-- Can it work locally or does it require an internet connection
-- What tool (GenAI) to use and what are the costs involved
-- How does that fit with the practice of sentence mining, if that mined sentence will get overwritten at the next study.

 ## Compatibility
 The focus is on the platform Anki.
 The front-end would probably be a chrome extension or perhaps a standalone webiste, as long as it can access the user's localhost urls.